 It’s always a great time!

 I’m a big fan of Asian food and have several great recipes on the blog.
 Step by step directions on how to make Tuna Poke – so good!!!
 Korean BBQ Beef and Korean Beef and Broccoli, YUM!!
-Even Pot Stickers and Fried Rice.
+Or Egg Roll in a Bowl, yummy Pot Stickers or Fried Rice.
 There is something for everyone!

 So it seems only fitting on today to share one of my quick and easy recipes.
 It’s a great meal that everyone loves.
 My Panda Express Honey Walnut Shrimp Recipe uses an easy shortcut and is on the table in about 20 minutes!

-Instead of going out or calling for take-out, you’re going to make your favorite Chinese food meal at home!
+Instead of going out or calling for take-out, you’re going to make your favorite Chinese food meals at home!

 Here’s why –